shonendumm/EIP712-meta-transactions/README.md

 This is so that the index.html webpage can sign and send to the Token Exchange contract.
 Remember to save.

 7B.
-Copy the Token Exchange contract's ABI from "artifacts/contracts/TokenExchange.sol/TokenExchange.json" and paste it into "dependencies/exchange-abi.js".
+Copy the Token Exchange contract's ABI from "artifacts/contracts/TokenExchange.sol/TokenExchange.json" and paste it into "public/exchange-abi.js".

 This is so that our webpage can interact with the Token Exchange contract through its interface.

 8. Then, run the page server using:

-`http-server -p 8080`
+`node index.js`

 9. Open your chrome browser (with metamask set to Rinkeby) http://127.0.0.1:8080